Husband doesn't seem to want to be intimate now

 But you both gotta talk openly.

-The women in here will offer ways to " spice" things up that worked for them.
+The women in here will offer ways to "spice" things up that worked for them.

 Honestly, be patient.
-Advice here works sweetie.
+Advice here works, sweetie.
 This is just a bump in the road for you both.

 Hi Violet, when I joined this site after my first surgery (abdominal colectomy and loop ileostomy) only guys reached out to me on here- don’t get me wrong, some were very helpful, but sometimes I really wanted to talk to a woman because our anatomy and physiology are different.
 I wanted to talk to someone trying to navigate this in a relationship and I have a teenager and a tween.
 I had kind of an opposite issue initially because of medical trauma I didn’t want anyone to touch me because I associated touch with pain.
 I really wanted to get to know my new anatomy by myself before I shared it with someone else.
 My husband would say we were going through this together, and I would say something like no, his body wasn’t going through anything like mine and he had no idea.
 For me having girlfriends and female family members support me helped me more than any man, my husband or whoever tell me I was beautiful.
 I’ll send you a message so we can talk more if you want. ☺️

-Reply to crappycolondiaries
+Reply to CrappyColon

-well put to both of you ladies replying. proved my point. thanks.
+Well put to both of you ladies replying.
+Proved my point.
+Thanks.

 My husband doesn't have a problem with it at all.
 But, I'm the one that feels uncomfortable.
 So, I wear a lacy wrap and that gives me a little more confidence.
 But, I also agree with most of the people here who recommend to have a discussion.

 Good posts/advice.
 Have to have a 2-way conversation about it.
-Worry over ‘hurting’ you is a valid concern.
-The newness/strangeness was something we had to overcome so it’s not unreasonable for the partner to hav a similar learning curve.
+Worry over ‘hurting' you is a valid concern.
+The newness/strangeness was something we had to overcome so it's not unreasonable for the partner to have a similar learning curve.
 A frank discussion should help reveal the actual issue(s) and potential solution(s).
 Good luck.

-After my Ileo surgery - it was me who had the body issues (and still do).
-My partner after a few days said "show me".
+After my ileo surgery - it was me who had the body issues (and still do).
+My partner, after a few days, said "show me".
 Followed by a hug.
 6 years on and I still feel more comfortable wearing a wrap or a cami top but he loves it if I am naked.

-As it happens - he had a colostomy in April this year and it doesn't bother me in the slightest of course!
+As it happens - he had a colostomy in April this year and it doesn't bother me in the slightest, of course!

 I'll echo what DexieB said.
 Give yourself time to heal and definitely speak with your husband.
 He actually may be afraid of hurting you, may still have those recent memories of you being in pain, post-op, etc..
 In terms of being intimate, there are a bunch of things to try and see what works for you.
 Maybe a non-see through bodysuit with snaps down there, panties that're open down there....I found a company, Rhonda Shear, from which I ordered panties in a smaller size, nice stretchy material, and reversed them so the larger side fits in front and covers my bag completely and the side that's technically supposed to be the front goes in the back and they pretty much become thongs.
 There will be a lot of trial and error but an open, honest conversation is step number 1.
 You'll figure it all out and it'll be okay!